Frequently Asked Questions

 What does it mean to be included on The World’s 50 Best Bars ranking?

 It provides recognition of the dedication, passion and skill of the teams behind those bars.
 It also helps promote those bars internationally to well-travelled discerning drinkers, boosting the bars’ profiles and business.

 Who owns The World’s 50 Best Bars?

 The World’s 50 Best Bars is owned and organised by William Reed Business Media, the group behind The World’s 50 Best Restaurants, Latin America’s 50 Best Restaurants and Asia’s 50 Best Restaurants.
 In 2017, William Reed Business Media took over from Drinks International, part of Agile Media, in the organisation of the awards, collating the votes and producing the list.

 What is the relationship with the previous owners at Agile Media?

 We continue to work with Agile Media.
 Drinks International, owned by Agile Media, has taken the role of trade media partner for The World’s 50 Best Bars and Hamish Smith continues to be involved on a consultancy basis.

 What is next for The World’s 50 Best Bars?

 We believe The World’s 50 Best Bars can grow to become an even higher-profile brand, not only in the drinks industry, but also among discerning drinkers across the world.
-We have already published the second edition of the Asia’s 50 Best Bars list, and we aim to continue to grow the brand overall.
+We have already published the third edition of the Asia’s 50 Best Bars list, and we aim to continue to grow the brand overall.